SDA-SE/sda-dropwizard-commons/sda-commons-server-auth/README.md

 The Bundle can be configured to perform basic authorization based on whether a token is presented or not on endpoints that are annotated with `@PermitAll` with the setting `.withAnnotatedAuthorization()`.
-If the authorization should be handled by e.g. the OpaBundle, the option `.withExternalAuthorization()` still validates tokens sent in the `Authorization` header but also accepts requests _without header_ to be processed and eventually rejected in a later stage.
+If the authorization should be handled by e.g. the `OpaBundle`, the option `.withExternalAuthorization()` still validates tokens sent in the `Authorization` header but also accepts requests _without header_ to be processed and eventually rejected in a later stage.